 Section 5 of the Closing Statement addresses funds held in trust for additional costs incurred by our firm.
-Costs can include, but are not limited to, postage, printing, and travel expenses that our firm has spent in direct relation to your case.
 Upon final resolution of all matters relating to your case and determination of the additional costs, that amount will be paid by trust check to our firm operating account without another closing statement for additional, outstanding, and subsequent costs incurred by us.
 If there are no additional, outstanding, and subsequent costs incurred by our firm or there is an amount remaining in our firm trust account after payment of our firm additional, outstanding, and subsequent costs, that remaining amount held in our firm trust account will be paid by trust check to you without another closing statement.